ashe23/ProjectCleaner/README.md

 # ProjectCleaner
-Simple UE4 plugin for deleting all unused assets in project.
+Simple UE4 plugin for deleting all unused assets and empty folders in project.

 No more Migration and other hacky methods needed.